- Explore the sultanate's major natural and cultural sites, including millennial city, wadis, desert and impressive mountains

 Sharqiya Sands

-Then, drive to one of the deserts that make up the Arabian legends.
-Overnight stay in the middle of the sand dunes, in a tent camp in the shade of the rare ghaf trees (flowering evergreen trees).
-Although having an authentic experience under the canvas, there are modern conveniences to ensure you can be comfortable.
-The tents are reminiscent of authentic Bedouin life, with the continual presence of the desert and the gigantic scale of the heavenly dome.
-However, there's an excellent and most-welcome surprise in this arid environment: a swimming pool available to guests.
-The exotic meals extend the pleasure of the trip, even the taste buds are tantalised.
-Explore the camp surrounds on horse, on an Arabian camel, in an all-terrain vehicle or on foot.
+Today, drive into the desert to spend a night in the middle of the sand dunes, staying in a tented camp in the shade of the rare ghaf trees (flowering evergreen trees).
+Although this is an authentic experience under the canvas, there are plenty modern conveniences to ensure you'll be comfortable.
+The tents are reminiscent of authentic Bedouin life, with the continual presence of the desert and the gigantic scale of the sky.
+Thankfully there's a swimming pool available to guests, which offers a welcome respite in this arid environment.
+Even the taste buds are tantalised on this trip, as you'll enjoy delicious, authentic meals.
+Explore the camp’s surrounding either on horseback, on an Arabian camel, in an all-terrain vehicle or on foot.
 Discover the Bedouin way of life by enjoying sandboarding, volleyball and billiards; or visit the gazelle and oryx enclosures.

 Al Hamra